 Local Internet Connectivity Troubleshooting Checklist

-1. Make sure the computer is physically connected (Ethernet cable plugged in or Wi-Fi connected).
+1. Ensure the computer is connected to Ethernet or Wi-Fi

-2. Verify that the network icon in the system tray doesn’t show “No Internet” or a red X.
+2. Verify the network icon does not show “No Internet” or a red X

 Step 2: Test Local Network

-1. Open Command Prompt (Windows) or Terminal (Linux/Mac).
+1. Open Command Prompt (Windows) or Terminal (Linux/macOS)

 2. Run: